-Your Sleep Score consists of seven unique contributors that offer a holistic view of your overall sleep quality.
+Your Sleep Score consists of seven key contributors that offer a holistic view of your overall sleep quality.

 Total Sleep